Khari Blasingame: Minnesota Vikings

 After going undrafted, the Minnesota Vikings signed Blasingame as an undrafted free agent on May 3, 2019.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.

 Tennessee Titans

 On November 13, 2019, the Tennessee Titans signed Blasingame to their active roster off the Vikings practice squad.
 In Week 14, Blasingame caught two passes for 47 yards against the Oakland Raiders.

 Blasingame was placed on the reserve/COVID-19 list by the team on October 4, 2020, and was activated from the list on October 16.

 Blasingame signed a one-year contract extension with the Titans on March 5, 2021.
 He was placed on injured reserve on November 6, 2021.
 He was activated on November 27.

 Chicago Bears

 On March 22, 2022, Blasingame signed a one-year contract with the Chicago Bears.

 He signed a two-year contract extension on March 8, 2023.
+Blasingame became the Bears' emergency running back during the team's week 5 matchup against the Washington Commanders following injuries to the team's three running backs.
+He carried the ball eight times for 26 yards.
+Blasingame only had three rushing attempts in his entire career prior to the game.

+On October 25, 2024, Blasingame was released by the Bears after they began using center Doug Kramer Jr. as their fullback.

+Philadelphia Eagles

+On December 3, 2024, Blasingame signed with the Philadelphia Eagles practice squad.
+Blasingame was signed to replace Eagles fullback Ben VanSumeren after the latter suffered a knee injury.
+Blasingame would play in 3 games for the Eagles during the 2024 regular season.

+In the 2024 regular season, Blasingame played in 5 total games and played 12 offensive snaps and 75 special teams snaps.
+He recorded one special teams tackle with the Bears.

+Blasingame was also elevated from the practice squad and played in all of the Eagles' postseason games.
+He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.